Find Affordable College Courses

 8 Yearly Graduations

 Tulane University of Louisiana comes in at #9 on our list of the most popular colleges offering master's degrees in historic preservation.
 Roughly 13,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $56,684 per year, while in-state graduate students, on average, pay $59,000 per year.
-For the 2020-2021 academic year, 8 master's degrees were handed out to historic preservation majors at Tulane.
-About 88% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,306 per year, while in-state graduate students, on average, pay $63,814 per year.
+During the most recent year for which we have data, 8 people received their master's degree in historic preservation from Tulane.
+About 63% of this group were women, and 13% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in historic preservation at Tulane University of Louisiana make a median salary of 49,925.

 7 Yearly Graduations